flr/FLCore/README.md

 **Core package of FLR, fisheries modelling in R.**

+Version: 2.5-20130711

 FLCore contains the core classes and methods for FLR, a framework for fisheries modelling and management strategy simulation in R. Developed by a team of fisheries scientists in various countries.
-More information can be found at http://flr-project.org/, including a development mailing list.
+More information can be found at http://flr-project.org/.

-Kell L.T., Mosqueira I., Grosjean P., Fromentin J-M., Garcia D., Hillary R., Jardim E., Pastoors M., Poos J.J., Scott F. & Scott R.D.
-2007.
-FLR: an open-source framework for the evaluation and development of management strategies. _ICES J. of Mar.
-Sci_.
-20: 289-290.
+Author: FLR Team <flr-team@flr-project.org>

+Maintainer: Iago Mosqueira <iago.mosqueira-sanchez AT jrc.ec.europa.eu>

 ## Installation